PFAS Lawsuits Hit 15,000 as Key Deadlines Loom

 Essential takeaways from this article

-Build Evidence-Ready PFAS Case Files
+Build Verified PFAS Case Files

 Sources: National League of Cities, Lawsuit Information Center, Drugwatch, EPA, Environmental Working Group, NRDC, PubMed, Lexitas.
 PFAS MDL case data from court filings in MDL 2873, District of South Carolina.